JacksWebBrand/surface-go-wifi-working/README.md

 Firmware change to make the ath10k  wifi on the Microsoft Surface Go (and other computers using the same wireless card) work in Linux.
 This is not a brand new fix, but it is the easiest way to go about it on the internet (that I can see).

-1. If you don't know which ath10k folder to place the updated bin file:
+- If you don't know which ath10k folder to place the updated bin file:
-	- REPLACE the 'ath10k' folder in /lib64/firmware/'ath10k' with the one in this repository.
+	1. REPLACE the 'ath10k' folder in /lib64/firmware/'ath10k' with the one in this repository.

+			- OR -

-2. If you know which folder is the correct one for your exact wireless card:
+- If you know which folder is the correct one for your exact wireless card:
-	- REPLACE the 'board.bin' file in the appropriate folder with the one from this repository.
+	1. REPLACE the 'board.bin' file in the appropriate folder with the one from this repository.

 (note you will need root access or sudo to make these changes)